tethysplatform/tethys/docs/tutorials/key_concepts/intermediate.rst

 .. tip::

-    For more information on file workspaces see the :doc:`../../tethys_sdk/workspaces`.
+    For more information on file workspaces see the :ref:`tethys_paths_api`.

 .. warning::

     File database models can be problematic for web applications, especially in a production environment.
-We recommend using and SQL or other database that can handle concurrent requests and heavy traffic.
+We recommend using a SQL or other type of database that can handle concurrent requests and heavy traffic.

 a.
 Create a new file called ``model.py`` in the ``dam_inventory`` directory and add a new function called ``add_new_dam``:

     .. code-block:: python

+        import json
         import os
         import uuid
-        import json
+        from pathlib import Path

-        def add_new_dam(db_directory, name, owner, river, date_built):
+        def add_new_dam(db_directory: Path | str, name: str, owner: str, river: str, date_built: str):
             """
             Persist new dam.
             """